Thin-Kerf Blades and Riving Knives

 But The Wood Is Binding Up When I Use a 2.3 mm Riving Knife!

 Of course it is, but it’s not happening for the reason you think.

-When the saw leaves the factory, it ships with a standard-kerf blade.
+When the saw leaves the factory, it ships with a standard-kerf blade, (actually, it’s .118″ rather than .125″, but definitely bigger than a thin-kerf blade which is .094″).
 However, as we already established, the riving knife is for a thin-kerf blade.
 To make this a non-issue, the riving knife is centered on the blade, as shown below.